 Joe developed a strategy and procedure for analysis and reimbursement of thousands of safe deposit box-holder claims affected by these tragedies and occurrences and has supervised a team of experts and handled all aspects of litigation resulting from these claims.

-In addition, he has headed the insurance coverage investigation of a number of employee dishonesty, embezzlement, and fraud claims including Ponzi schemes.
-These include:
+In addition, he has headed the insurance coverage investigation and litigation of a number of employee dishonesty, embezzlement, social engineering claims and fraud claims including, but not limited to:

-- Significant mortgage-fraud claims in California and Kentucky;
+- Significant mortgage-fraud claims throughout the U.S.; and

 Joe also conducted an insurance-coverage investigation of a $23 million fraud by a bankrupt automobile-leasing corporation perpetrated against a major financial institution and handled all phases of the litigation on behalf of underwriters and the financial institution.